RayJW/awesome-foss/README.md

 - [Passwork](https://passwork.pro/) is another password manager option from Finland.
 It is primarily aimed at collaboration use in companies or teams.
 It is however on the pricier side and does not have a free version.
 The source code is also only auditable by customers.

+## Contributing

+Thanks for checking out my list!
+It is still work in progress and new information will gradually be added whenever I discover new awesome FOSS software.
+If you want to help contributions are very welcome and you can find all the information you need to get started in: [`CONTRIBUTING.md`](CONTRIBUTING.md)

 ## License

 *Licensed under [Apache-2.0](https://www.apache.org/licenses/LICENSE-2.0.html)*